Colonization of Mars: Conditions for human habitation

 Conditions on the surface of Mars are closer to the conditions on Earth in terms of temperature and sunlight than on any other planet or moon, except for the cloud tops of Venus.
 However, the surface is not hospitable to humans or most known life forms due to the radiation, greatly reduced air pressure, and an atmosphere with only 0.16% oxygen.

-In 2012, it was reported that some lichen and cyanobacteria survived and showed remarkable adaptation capacity for photosynthesis after 34 days in simulated Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).
+In 2012, it was reported that some lichen and cyanobacteria survived and showed remarkable adaptation capacity for photosynthesis after 34 days in experiments that partially simulated Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).
 Some scientists think that cyanobacteria could play a role in the development of self-sustainable crewed outposts on Mars.
 They propose that cyanobacteria could be used directly for various applications, including the production of food, fuel and oxygen, but also indirectly: products from their culture could support the growth of other organisms, opening the way to a wide range of life-support biological processes based on Martian resources.

 Humans have explored parts of Earth that match some conditions on Mars.
 Based on NASA rover data, temperatures on Mars (at low latitudes) are similar to those in Antarctica.
 The atmospheric pressure at the highest altitudes reached by piloted balloon ascents (35 km (114,000 feet) in 1961, 38 km in 2012) is similar to that on the surface of Mars.
 However, the pilots were not exposed to the extremely low pressure, as it would have killed them, but seated in a pressurized capsule.

 Human survival on Mars would require living in artificial Mars habitats with complex life-support systems.
 One key aspect of this would be water processing systems.
 Being made mainly of water, a human being would die in a matter of days without it.
-Even a 5–8% decrease in total body water causes fatigue and dizziness and a 10% decrease physical and mental impairment (See Dehydration).
+Even a 5–8% decrease in total body water causes fatigue and dizziness, and with a 10% decrease comes physical and mental impairment (See Dehydration).
 A person in the UK uses 70–140 litres of water per day on average.
 Through experience and training, astronauts on the ISS have shown it is possible to use far less, and that around 70% of what is used can be recycled using the ISS water recovery systems.
 (For instance, half of all water is used during showers.)
 Similar systems would be needed on Mars but would need to be much more efficient, since regular robotic deliveries of water to Mars would be prohibitively expensive (the ISS is supplied with water four times per year).
 Potential access to on-site water (frozen or otherwise) via drilling has been investigated by NASA.